cloherty/Numerical-Methods-Algorithms/README.md

 - I-magnitude, or 'integral' of the function given by the data set

 # Summary
-- Each of these algorithms uses different numerical methods, or combinations thereof, to meet a certain goaldetermined by the user.
+- Each of these algorithms uses different numerical methods, or combinations thereof, to meet a certain goal determined by the user.
 These codes were written in MATLAB and use basic if/for/while statements in multiple applications to reach their purpose.